COVID-19 vaccination for children

 A virus is something that can make people sick.
 By being brave, we can help defeat a virus, you probably know, it's a virus called COVID-19.
 To try to stop people from catching and getting sick from COVID-19, we've all had to make some changes.
 We wash our hands more, wear a mask, and we stay home if we're not feeling well.
 Now there's a way to help stop people getting sick from COVID-19.
 It's called a vaccine.
 You've probably had a few before for things like chickenpox.
 A vaccine is a medicine that helps protect you and the people you love from viruses.
 It helps teach your body how to fight the virus, so you don't get sick.
 Just like a superpower.
 Getting a vaccine, it's super quick.
 Some kids say they don't feel it.
 Some say it's like a little sting.
 And some say it hurts a bit.
 Tell your nurse or doctor how it felt for you.
 If you want to you can sit on a grownup's lap to get your vaccine and have a hug.
 Or you can even watch a favourite song or show.
 It's okay to feel a bit worried.
 That will be over before you know it.
 And then you'll feel super brave for helping protect everyone from COVID-19.
 Let's do this.

-Consent is required from a parent or guardian at booking and at the appointment.
+Consent is required from a parent or guardian for a child to receive a COVID-19 vaccination.
+This consent will need to be provided at booking and at the vaccination appointment.

-If the parent or guardian is unable to attend the appointment, a nominated accompanying adult can be identified during the booking process.
+If a parent or guardian is unable to attend the vaccination appointment, a nominated accompanying adult can be identified during the booking process.

-See the Consent for COVID-19 Vaccination for further information.
+See Consent for COVID-19 Vaccination for further information.

 If you are concerned about vaccination and the potential effect on your child’s existing health conditions, speak to their doctor.

 If you have questions or need further information about COVID-19 or COVID-19 vaccines:

 - call the National Coronavirus Helpline on 1800 020 080 (24 hours a day, 7 days a week)